Group of voters worry about rumored irregularities in Kentucky governor's race

 The Attorney General's office fielded 137 calls to its election fraud hotline this year, but nothing out of the ordinary.
 The staff said they could not give specifics on pending investigations.

-On Monday, Senate Majority Leader Mitch McConnell said he is "sorry Matt came up short."
+he is "sorry Matt came up short."
 He said the recanvass is unlikely to change the results of the Nov.
 5 election and "barring a dramatic reversal on the re-canvass, we'll have a new governor in three weeks."